Parisson/TimeSide/docs/source/ui.rst

 Web player v2
 -------------

-From 2021, thanks to the new RESTful API, a `new enhanced player <https://github.com/Ircam-WAM/timeside-player>`_ has been developed on top of VueJS and D3.js.
-It enables new strategies and usecases:
+From 2021, thanks to the new :ref:`REST API`, a `new multi-dimensional player <https://github.com/Ircam-WAM/timeside-player>`_ has been developed on top of VueJS and D3.js.
+It enables new original strategies and usecases:

 - full data streaming (audio and features)
 - multi-track analysis